 - Send your final transcript.
 To maintain your status as an admitted student, you’ll need to successfully complete the high school course work (or final term for transfer students) listed on your application, maintain your solid academic performance, and demonstrate continued academic integrity.
 As soon as your final high school transcript is available, make sure your school sends an official copy to the Office of Admissions.

 If you are an admitted international student, please visit the website for the Office of International Services.
-The enrollment process for international students varies slightly from that of U.S. students and some of the steps below will not apply to you.
-You’ll receive detailed information explaining your next steps along with your letter of admission.
-If you have questions, write to email@example.com.
+The enrollment process for international students varies from that of U.S. students and some of the steps above will not apply to you.
+If you have questions, email email@example.com.